CUSUM

-In statistical quality control, the CUsUM (or cumulative sum control chart) is a sequential analysis technique developed by E. S. Page of the University of Cambridge.
+In statistical quality control, the CUSUM (or cumulative sum control chart) is a sequential analysis technique developed by E. S. Page of the University of Cambridge.
 It is typically used for monitoring change detection.

 CUSUM was announced in Biometrika, in 1954, a few years after the publication of Wald's sequential probability ratio test (SPRT).

 E. S. Page referred to a "quality number" $\theta$, by which he meant a parameter of the probability distribution; for example, the mean.
 He devised CUSUM as a method to determine changes in it, and proposed a criterion for deciding when to take corrective action.
 When the CUSUM method is applied to changes in mean, it can be used for step detection of a time series.

 A few years later, George Alfred Barnard developed a visualization method, the V-mask chart, to detect both increases and decreases in $\theta$.

 Method

 As its name implies, CUSUM involves the calculation of a cumulative sum (which is what makes it "sequential").
 Samples from a process $x_n$ are assigned weights $\omega_n$, and summed as follows:

 When the value of S exceeds a certain threshold value, a change in value has been found.
 The above formula only detects changes in the positive direction.
 When negative changes need to be found as well, the min operation should be used instead of the max operation, and this time a change has been found when the value of S is below the (negative) value of the threshold value.

 Page did not explicitly say that $\omega$ represents the likelihood function, but this is common usage.

-Note that this differs from SPRT by always using zero function as the lower "holding barrier" rather than a lower "holding barrier".
+This differs from SPRT by always using zero function as the lower "holding barrier" rather than an actual lower "holding barrier".
 Also, CUSUM does not require the use of the likelihood function.

 As a means of assessing CUSUM's performance, Page defined the average run length (A.R.L.) metric; "the expected number of articles sampled before action is taken."
 He further wrote: